LiliaFramework/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Requests multiple arguments from the player.
+Requests multiple arguments from the player with support for various input types including strings, numbers, booleans, and dropdown selections.

 **Parameters**

-* title (string) - The title of the request.
+* title (string) - The title of the request dialog.
-* argTypes (table) - The types of arguments to request.
+* argTypes (table) - A table describing the argument types and names.
+Each key represents the field name, and the value can be:
+  - A string type: `"string"`, `"number"`, `"int"`, `"boolean"`
+  - A table for dropdowns: `{"table", {"Option1", "Option2", "Option3"}}`
+  - A table with default value: `{type, dataTable, defaultValue}`
-* callback (function) - Function to call when arguments are entered.
+* callback (function) - Optional function to call when arguments are submitted.
+If not provided, returns a deferred object.

 **Returns**

-Deferred object or nil.
+Deferred object if no callback is provided, otherwise nil.

 **Realm**